+Mama Fatima SINGATEH (Gambia)

-"Ms. Mama Fatima Singhateh (The Gambia) was appointed as the UN Special Rapporteur on sale and sexual exploitation of childrenby the UN Human Rights Council in March 2020.
-She is a trained lawyer with almost 20 years of experience.
-Ms Singhateh has held a number of high-level positions in public service in the Gambia.
+UN Special Rapporteur on sale and sexual exploitation of children by

+"Ms Singhateh has held a number of high-level positions in public service in the Gambia.
 She holds a master's degree in International Business Law from the University of Hull and has undergone numerous trainings in child rights programming, arbitration and mediation, and legislative drafting.
 She has drafted laws, organized and conducted numerous training sessions, delivered presentations at both national and international fora and written articles and reports on issues relating to the promotion and protection of the rights of the child."

+Excerpts of her Report 19 March 2021

+https://undocs.org/A/HRC/46/31

+Summary

+"In the present report, the Special Rapporteur on the sale and sexual exploitation on children, including child prostitution, child pornography and other child sexual abuse material, Mama Fatima Singhateh, focuses on the impact of the coronavirus disease (COVID-19) pandemic on increased risk and various manifestions of sale and sexual exploitation of children.
+The Special Rapporteur outlines the push and pull factors, protection challenges and good practices, and provides recommendations on measures to address the heightened risks of sale and sexual exploitation of children, both online and offline, during and in the aftermath of the COVID-19 crisis and the ensuing lockdowns.